 Rotate your new mattress monthly for the first year, for even settling of the softer top layers of padding.
 The softer the mattress, the deeper the impressions tend to be.
 Pillowtops tend to allow body impressions to develop more easily.
 A standard king size mattress should be rotated 1/4 turn.

-I apologize for spending so much space in addressing the negatives of our business.
-When I started in the mattress industry, 35 years ago, it was hard to buy a bad mattress or encounter a deceitful salesperson.
+I dislike spending so much space in addressing the negatives of our business.
+When I started in the mattress industry, 35+ years ago, and even only 20 years ago, it was hard to buy a bad mattress or encounter a deceitful salesperson.
 Today, the stores are full of both.
-Today, there's more to be wary of.
+Today, there's much more of which to be wary.